east825/diploma/thesis/excerpts.md

-> The word “static” is sometimes added explicitly — we speak of a “statically typed programming language,” for example — to distinguish the sorts of compile-time analyses we are considering here from the dynamic or latent typing found in languages such as Scheme (Sussman and Steele, 1975; Kelsey, Clinger, and Rees, 1998; Dybvig, 1996), where run-time type tags are used to distinguish different kinds of structures in the heap. *Terms like “dy- namically typed” are arguably misnomers and should probably be replaced by “dynamically checked,” but the usage is standard*.
+> The word “static” is sometimes added explicitly — we speak of a “statically typed programming language,” for example — to distinguish the sorts of compile-time analyses we are considering here from the dynamic or latent typing found in languages such as Scheme, where run-time type tags are used to distinguish different kinds of structures in the heap. *Terms like “dy- namically typed” are arguably misnomers and should probably be replaced by “dynamically checked,” but the usage is standard*.